explainers-by-googlers/cross-origin-storage/README.md

 ### Concurrency

 What should happen if two tabs depend on the same file, check COS, see the file is not in COS, and start downloading?
 Should this be handled more efficiently?
 How often does this happen in practice?
-In the worst case, the file gets downloaded twice, but would then still only be stored once in COS.
 This proposal does not address this case.
 In the worst case, the file is downloaded twice but stored only once in COS, which is considered an acceptable outcome.

 ### Partial COS matches